Action Noise in Off-Policy Deep Reinforcement Learning: Impact on Exploration and Performance: Methods

 Due to the huge number of possible combinations of environments, algorithms, noise type, noise scale and the necessary repetition with different seeds, we had to limit the number of investigated scales.
 We set out with two noise scales $\sigma$ encountered in pre-tuned hyper-parameterization \cite{rl-zoo3}, $0.1, 0.5$, and continued with a linear increase, $0.9, 1.3, 1.7$.
 Much smaller noise scales vanish in the variations induced by learning and much larger scales lead to Bernoulli trials of the min-max actions without much difference.
-Because the action noise is clipped to $[-1,1]$ before being scaled to the actual action limits, a very large scale, such as $1.7$, implies a larger percentage of on-the-boundary action noise samples and is thus more similar to bang-bang control actions.
-This is interesting because bang-bang control has been found surprisingly effective in many RL benchmarks \cite{seydeBangBangControlAll2021}.
+Because the action noise is clipped to $[-1,1]$ before being scaled to the actual action limits, a very large scale, such as $1.7$, implies a larger percentage of on-the-boundary action noise samples and is thus more similar to bang-bang control actions, the latter having been found surprisingly effective in many RL benchmarks \cite{seydeBangBangControlAll2021}.